Journal Articles

 Working Papers

 The Puritans faced a unique externality problem arising from their theology.
 They believed God would punish entire communities through crop failures, natural disasters, disease, attacks from indigenous tribes, and episodes of witchcraft for the sin of a single individual, making the sin of one the sin for all.
 To solve this, Puritans settled in compact towns, enabling the acute monitoring of one another’s behavior.
-To test this hypothesis, I construct an original dataset of 339 New England towns settled in the seventeenth century using eighteenth- and nineteenth-century books on town histories.
-I find that more religious towns were more compactly settled, while less religious towns were less compactly settled.
+To test this hypothesis, we construct an original dataset of New England towns settled in the seventeenth century using eighteenth- and nineteenth-century books on town histories.
+We find that more religious towns were more compactly settled, while less religious towns were less compactly settled.
 This theory helps explain why centralized land demarcating institutions, which aided the Puritans in constructing compact settlement layouts, were often present in New England but absent in other American colonies.

 The Economics of New England Witchcraft